Apply for a street party

 To apply to hold a street party please contact our Traffic Team by completing a Your Local Services online form below or phone 0191 278 7878.
 Please state that you want to hold a street party and tell us the proposed location of your event.
 We will then call you to discuss your requirements.

-Please note that expressions of interest for hosting a street party for the Queen's Platinum Jubilee weekend must be made by 9 May 2022 and completed applications must be submitted by 16 May 2022.
+Please note that applications for hosting a street party for the Kings Coronation weekend must be made by 17th April 2023

 What sort of events does this apply to?